GDP-ADMIN/grpc-boilerplate/example/grpc-gateway/readme.md

 ## gRPC Gateway
 The grpc-gateway is a plugin of the Google protocol buffers compiler protoc.
 It reads protobuf service definitions and generates a reverse-proxy server which 'translates a RESTful HTTP API into gRPC.
+For more detail explanation you can follow [this link](https://github.com/grpc-ecosystem/grpc-gateway).

 ### Preparation
 - make sure you can run go-grpc example